jahwag/rex/README.md

 # Rex
-Rex facilitates the construction of command-oriented service layers for enterprise applications in Java.
+Rex facilitates the construction of reactive command-oriented service layers for enterprise applications in Java.

-Rex aims to simplify the design of reactive applications in a novel way which does not require message-passing.
+## Compatibility
+Rex is compatible with Java >= 1.8.
+It also works with GraalVM.

-## Using REX with Maven
+## Using Rex with Maven
-1. Add the following dependency to your pom.xml:
+1. Add the following dependency to your pom.xml*:
 ```xml
 <dependency>
     <groupId>com.github.jahwag.rex</groupId>